RECIPE FOR BUTTERNUT SQUASH SOUP

 Home » Recipes » Soups » RECIPE FOR BUTTERNUT SQUASH SOUP

 This Recipe for Butternut Squash Soup is super easy to make and will keep you warm all season long.
-It’s fresh, flavourful, creamy and full of roasted garlic flavour.
-‘Cause is it even Fall if you don’t make yourself a good ol’ bowl of butternut squash soup?
+It’s fresh, flavourful, creamy, and full of roasted garlic flavour.
+‘Cause, let’s be real, is it even fall if you don’t make yourself a good ol’ bowl of butternut squash soup?

 hand holding a wooden spoon in a pot of butternut squash, croutons in the background with a small ramekin with pumpkin seeds, fresh herbs and a whole garlic bulb